 However, the TGA does not regulate medical practice.
-Some products that would otherwise be considered biologicals are excluded from TGA regulation (through the Therapeutic Goods (Human Cells, Tissues and Organs) Determination 2018).
+Some products that would otherwise be considered biologicals are excluded from TGA regulation (through the Therapeutic Goods (Excluded Goods) Determination 2018).
 Under this provision stem cell treatments may not be subject to regulation by TGA if they meet all of the following criteria:

 - collected from a patient who is under the clinical care of a medical or dental practitioner registered under a law of a State or an internal Territory

-- manufactured by that medical or dental practitioner, or by a person or persons under the professional supervision of that medical or dental practitioner in a hospital, for that patient who must be a patient of that hospital
+- manufactured by that medical or dental practitioner, or by a person or persons under the professional supervision of that medical or dental practitioner in a hospital (except storage and testing), for that patient who must be a patient of that hospital

 Where one or more criteria are not met, including advertising to consumers, regulation by TGA will apply.

 Cord blood can be stored in Australia.
 There are approved facilities for storing cord blood stem cells (collected from a newborn's umbilical cord).
 There are currently no TGA approved facilities for the storage of other stem cells in Australia.

 Stem cells derived from sources such as dental pulp are subject to the same regulatory requirements as all other human cell and tissue products for therapeutic use.